Yakushima National Park: Nature and landscape

 In the national park are extensive stocks of cryptomeria and rhododendron.
 A 1219 ha area with the oldest cedar trees, Yakusugi, whose age is estimated to be more than 2000 years, is not part of the national park.
-On 17 May 1975, the Hanayama district in the Yakushima mountainous was designated as the Yakushima Wilderness Area (屋久島原生自然環境保全地域) under special protection.
+On 17 May 1975, the Hanayama district in the Yakushima mountains was designated as the Yakushima Wilderness Area (屋久島原生自然環境保全地域) under special protection.

 Parts of the national park, as well as the Yakushima Natural Reserve (107.47 km²), were declared by UNESCO World Heritage in 1993.

 The national park has its own subspecies of the Japanese macaque (Macaca fuscata).
 The beach of Nagata-hama is visited by Hawksbill sea turtles to lay eggs.

 At the southwestern end of the island is the Kurio Marine Park.
 It has coral reefs and correspondingly exotic wildlife.
 The landscape of the island Kuchinoerabu-jima is characterized by different volcanoes and dense forests.
 The endangered species of Ryukyu flying fox lives there.

 Altogether, 1900 plant species, 16 mammal species and 150 bird species have been detected in the National Park thus far.